Recollements for graded gentle algebras from spherical band objects: Admissible dissections and graded pinched gentle algebras

 There exists a graded simple admissible dissection $(\Delta',G')$ on $\mathcal{S}$ that is adapted to $\gamma$ (see Proposition~\ref{Prop.
 Kronecker Adapted Dissection}), and such that $per(\Lambda) \simeq per(\Lambda')$ where $\Lambda'$ is the graded pinched gentle algebra associated to $(\mathcal{S},\Delta',G')$. \end{proposition}

-We can then use this new description of the perfect derived category to apply Proposition~\ref{Prop.
+We can then use this new description of the perfect derived category to apply Theorem~\ref{Prop.
 Pinched Main quotient} and take the pinching of $\Lambda'$ at the graded Kronecker $(\alpha,\beta)$ corresponding to $\gamma$.
-By Proposition~\ref{Prop. pgms comes from curve contra}, $\Lambda'_{(\alpha,\beta)}$ gives a graded simple admissible dissection on the pinched marked surface obtained by contracting $\gamma$ in $\mathcal{S}$.
+By Proposition~\ref{Prop. pgms comes from curve contra}, $\Lambda'_{(\alpha,\beta)}$ gives a graded simple admissible dissection on the marked surface with conical singularities obtained by contracting $\gamma$ in $\mathcal{S}$.